 Disclosure: There are affiliate links in this post.

 … without having to talk.
 Clothing conveys a message.
 It’s up to you whether you want to dress according to your leisure/weekend style or dress to impress.
 Keep in mind what you would like to talk about.
 In the latter case, dress like you would dress for a work meeting.
-This outfit may lead to conversations about your job and career.
+Such an outfit may lead to conversations about your job/career.
 The former could lead to chatting about your hobbies.
 It’s up to you.
 You choose.

-When you were a stay-at-home mom and are now an empty nester, but don’t work, dress up.
-You probably don’t have many opportunities to dress up.
-Thus, you shouldn’t miss this opportunity to dress nicely.
+When you were a stay-at-home mom and are now an empty nester, but don’t work, take the opportunity to dress up.
 Add a unique accessory that can function as an ice breaker.
 Cute shoes are always a good idea too.
 And don’t feel inferior to the women who work(ed).
-In today’s times, having been able to be a stay-at-home (even only for a while) is a luxury most families can’t even afford!
+In today’s times, having been able to stay-at-home is a luxury most families can’t even afford (only for a while)!
 So be proud and feel blessed of having been able to raise your kids.

 When you are (lucky to be) retired, dress up too.
-Make sure to add an accessory that is related to what you do now in your free time.
+Make sure to add an accessory that is related to what you do now.
 It helps to get into a conversation.
 Necklaces, earrings, brooches, scarves and even belts are great options to do so.
 More on accessorizing with belts and on how to up your style with scarves.

-Well, it’s needless to say, cover-up everything, e.g. age-spots with concealer and make-up as needed.
-Use a primer prior to applying make-up so your teint looks more even.
-Go for a barely there make-up look to look young and sophisticated.
-You can find tips on make-up over 40 at the link.
+Needless to say, cover-up everything, e.g., age-spots with concealer, and make-up as needed.
+Use a primer prior to applying makeup so your teint looks more even.
+Go for a barely there makeup to look young and sophisticated.
+More tips on makeup over 40.

 … and yes, avoid all the 85 fashion mistakes that make you look old.